 Peer support is a growing field within mental health.
 Training participants will come away with the skills and qualifications to work as peer support specialists in Alaska.

 “I learned a lot about my strengths and even strengths I didn’t see as strengths” – Dan Meehan

 Past participants have come away from the training with new ways of looking at their own mental health stories and feeling empowered to use their stories to help others.

-We have training dates in Anchorage and Fairbanks throughout the summer!
+We have training dates in Anchorage and Fairbanks this fall!